Live at the Aquarius Theatre: The First Performance

 Live at the Aquarius Theatre: The First Performance is a double live album by American rock band the Doors.
-It was recorded at the Aquarius Theatre in Hollywood on July 21, 1969.
+It was recorded at the Aquarius Theatre in Hollywood on July 21, 1969, the day their studio album The Soft Parade was released.
 The album contains the band's first performance that day.
 The second show can be found on Live at the Aquarius Theatre: The Second Performance.

 The album was released from the Bright Midnight Archives collection which contains a number of previously unreleased live concerts by the Doors.